rjshap/AutoSharesAPI/user-guide/etna-trader-mobile/quotes-view/trade-view/stock-trading.md

 ### Orders on the Apple Watch

-ETNA Trader for iOS features a companion Apple Watch extension that enables traders to conveniently track the status of their orders right from the wrist.
+AutoShares for iOS features a companion Apple Watch extension that enables traders to conveniently track the status of their orders right from the wrist.

 ![](../../../../.gitbook/assets/silver-white-band-5.png)